 Ease into shipboard life as the ship crosses the Drake Passage.
-The ship naturalist and paleontologist expands your Antarctic knowledge and prepares you for landings.
+The ship naturalist and paleontologist expand your Antarctic knowledge and prepare you for landings.
 The outer decks and flying bridge provide excellent space to see and photograph wildlife.

 Access to the Weddell Sea is totally ice-dependent.
 Calved from massive ice shelves, the tabular icebergs of Antarctic Sound create a memorable sight.
 The ship threads its way through waters alive with penguins against a backdrop of breathtaking volcanic scenery.

 Weather systems and shifting pack ice dictate the schedule.
 Perhaps visit the vast Adélie and gentoo penguin colonies of Brown Bluff or Paulet Island and fossil-rich Seymour Island.
 Or hike to spectacular vantage points on Beak and Devil Islands.
 The ship may even reach the islands of Prince Gustav Channel.
 Wherever you go, wildlife, Heroic Age relics, and haunting landscapes await.

 Head for the Peninsula’s beautiful western flanks to make full use of the late summer daylight hours and relatively ice-free waters.
 Wildlife stops on offshore islands, visiting historic huts, and Zodiac cruising amidst bergs and whales are all possibilities.
 Listen carefully for the otherworldly courtship song of the leopard seal.